devblixt/CS314_OS_Lab/Readme.md

 Lab 4: Simulated SJF and SRTF schedulers in C++, since my roll number is even.

+Lab 5: Measuring time quanta allotted and order of execution for each process in a worklod mix (created by us), and then comparing it to after implementing a pseudo-FIFO scheduling

+Lab 6: Image Transformation in sequential manner and using concurrency as well - four methods have been used, which are atomic operations, semaphores, shared memory and pipes.

 PS: Some stuff is a bit cluttery, please understand it yourself (it is self-explanatory (probably))